frasal29/Kat_rpki/readme.md

-# RPKI-BGP Simulation Framework
+# RPKI-BGP Emulation Framework

-This project implements a simulation framework for BGP announcements and RPKI adoption in a network topology.
-The main script, `kat_rpki.py`, orchestrates the configuration, analysis, and simulation of attacks on the network.
+This project implements an emulation framework for BGP announcements and RPKI adoption in a network topology.
+The main script, `kat_rpki.py`, orchestrates the configuration, analysis, and emulation of attacks on the network.
 It includes tools to analyze AS relationships, generate configurations, simulate attacks on the BGP infrastructure, and calculate statistics for the customer cone of an AS.

 ---